TACC/deployer-docs/source/getting-started/index.rst

 It does so by first reading configuration files, server files, (optionally) extra files and command line arguments provided by the operator to generate temporary `Ansible <https://www.ansible.com/>`_ playbooks and then execute these playbooks on the remote servers specified.
-In general, the operator should not need to know anything about the generated Ansible scripts, and by default Deployer removes these files after each command.
+In general, the operator should not need to know anything about the generated Ansible scripts, and by default, Deployer removes these files after each command.
 For debugging purposes, Deployer can be instructed to keep these files using the ``-k`` flag.